Way down yonder in oldies festival time in the “Big Easy”

-Subtitle Lady Lynda and Seymour Toze are about to enjoy one of the coolest oldies festivals in the US.
+Subtitle Lady Lynda and Seymour Toze look forwaard to one of the coolest oldies festivals in the US.
 The Ponderosa Stomp. <"href='https://www.youtube.com/watch?v=ytp7GGq-1qs">

 Lady Lynda and Seymour Toze cuddle next to each other in their adjacent seats on the plane.
 Neither of the couple knew whether to trust their cheap flight to New Orleans.
 They are so excited to be at the Ponderosa Stomp oldies festival.
 This was especially true when they constantly jolted with the flight being so wobbly.
 They rest their elbows on the incline between them Lady Lynda grips her spouse’s hand as tight as a cap on a hermetically sealed jar.
 Seymour winces but tells himself its worth it to comfort his wife.
 He looks out the window to distract himself from the discomfort.